notion-enhancer/notion-enhancer/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: bug report
-about: report any broken/glitchy enhancer behaviour
+about: experienced any broken/glitchy enhancer behaviour?
 title: ''
 labels: bug
 assignees: ''
 ---

-FILL OUT THIS TEMPLATE, REMOVING/REPLACING EVERYTHING HERE WITH YOUR OWN INFORMATION.
+FILL OUT THIS TEMPLATE, REMOVING/REPLACING ALL NON-BOLD TEXT WITH YOUR OWN INFORMATION.
 BE AS CLEAR AND CONCISE AS POSSIBLE.

 **describe the bug**